LLNL/quandary/README.md

 # Quandary - Optimal control for open and closed quantum systems
-Quandary implements an optimization solver for open and closed optimal quantum control.
-The underlying quantum dynamics model open or closed quantum systems, using either Schroedinger's equation for a state vector (closed), or Lindblad master equation for a density matrix (open).
-The control problem aims to find control pulses that drive the system to a desired target, such as a target unitary solution operator or to a predefined target state.
+Quandary simulates and optimizes the time evolution of closed and open quantum systems, given a Hamiltonian that models driven superconducting quantum devices.
+The underlying dynamics are modelled by either Schroedinger's equation (closed systems, state vector), or Lindblad's master equation (open systems, density matrix).
+Quandary solves the respective ordinary differential equation (ODE) numerically by applying a time-stepping integration scheme, and applies a gradient-based optimization scheme to design optimal control pulses that drive the quantum system to desired targets.
+The target can be a unitary gate, i.e. optimizing for pulses that realize a logical quantum operation, or state preparation that aims to drive the quantum system from one (or multiple) initial state to a desired target state, such as the ground state.

 Quandary targets deployment on High-Performance Computing platforms, offering various levels for parallelization using the message passing paradigm.
+Quandary is written in C++ and executed by providing a text-based configuration file.
+Further, a Python interface is available to call the underlying C++ code from within a python interpreter, to ease usage.

 It is advised to look at the user guide in `doc/`, describing the underlying mathematical models, their implementation and usage in Quandary.